twilco/kosmonaut/README.md

 `cargo test`

-For layout tests, Kosmonaut transforms the given HTML and CSS into the layout tree and dumps that as text.
+For layout tests, Kosmonaut transforms the given HTML and CSS into a box tree, lays it out, and dumps it as text.
 Those text snapshots are verified with [insta](https://docs.rs/insta/latest/insta/index.html).

 If you need to review / update snapshots, it is helpful to install the Cargo insta CLI tool like so: